 Municipal strategic objectives must be aligned with the higher-order policy directives and associated outcomes (see table below).
-Various municipal action plans which is based on prioritised needs and available resources have been developed in support of this approach to implementation (see Chapter 6 for action plans).
+Various municipal action plans which are based on prioritised needs and available resources have been developed in support of this approach to implementation (see Chapter 6 for action plans).

-&lt;sup>24 The strategic objectives were considered and adopted at the Mayoral Strategic Planning Session held on 22 and 23 March 2023.
+23 The strategic objectives were considered and adopted at the Mayoral Strategic Planning Session held on 22 and 23 March 2023.